 Arcachon was developed as a resort in the 19th century, and the promenade is populated with large hotels – some with a fancy façade but most are efficient modern constructions.

-The big hotels, the shopping streets behind them and the wide, sandy beaches in front are all part of the ville d’été (summer town), the district of Arcachon designed to accommodate and amuse Victorian holiday makers arriving on the train from Bordeaux.
+The big hotels, the shopping streets behind them and the wide, sandy beaches in front are all part of the ville d’été (summer town), the district of Arcachon designed to accommodate and amuse Victorian holiday-makers arriving from Bordeaux by train.

-When we were there, Easter was still a bit too chilly for sea-bathing.
+When we were there, Easter was still a bit too chilly for sea-bathing at Plage d’Arcachon.

 The streets were packed with people, however.
 We were lucky to have found underground parking near the beach after some searching.

-The ferry pier after the last boat service was quiet.
+The ferry pier was quiet after the last boat service.

-We could not resist the Ferris wheel – never been on one that is on the beach.
+We could not resist the Ferris wheel – we had never been on one that is on the beach.

 For the first revolution, because the sea is featureless, we did not really see/feel how quickly we rose in altitude.

-Tiny people we saw … it happened surprisingly quickly.
+Then tiny people we saw … the ascent happened surprisingly quickly.

 Very quickly we found ourselves at the very top – the view was magnifique and the breeze was so refreshing.
 Unforgettable.